Oregon STEP Program

 - Per Diem (lodging and meals, based on U.S. Department of State per diem for the locality) for one employee or agent for the duration of the event plus travel time up to one day before and one day after the actual event.
 Travelers must observe the "Fly America Act" and fly via U.S. flag carriers pursuant to Title 41 C.F.R.
 Airline-issued boarding passes or passenger receipt must be submitted as documentation.

 - Ground transportation costs within the hosting locale

 - Registration fees for U.S. Commerce export seminars, workshops or presentations relevant to a given export development activity

 - Cost of any additional services or consultation available to participants in conjunction with the event

 Applications are processed and awarded on a rolling basis until all funds are expended.
 Applications should be completed and submitted

-at least 2 months in advance of the start of any intended activity, and approved activities must be completed by September 30, 2014.
+at least 2 months in advance of the start of any intended activity.

 How do I apply?